eduNEXT/drydock/README.rst

 - `DRYDOCK_CUSTOM_CERTS`: A dictionary of custom certificates to use with cert-manager.
 Defaults to `{}`.
 - `DRYDOCK_NEWRELIC_LICENSE_KEY`: The New Relic license key.
 Defaults to `""`.
 - `DRYDOCK_DEBUG`: Whether to deploy debug resources.
 Defaults to `false`.
-- `DRYDOCK_ENABLE_CELERY_TUNING` : Whether to enable celery tuning.
+- `DRYDOCK_ENABLE_CELERY_TUNING`: Whether to enable celery tuning.
 Defaults to `true`.
-- `DRYDOCK_ENABLE_MULTITENANCY` : Whether to enable multitennacy.
+- `DRYDOCK_ENABLE_MULTITENANCY`: Whether to enable multitennacy.
 Defaults to `true`.
-- `DRYDOCK_ENABLE_SCORM` : Whether to enable scorm.
+- `DRYDOCK_ENABLE_SCORM`: Whether to enable scorm.
 Defaults to `true`.
-- `DRYDOCK_ENABLE_SENTRY` : Whether to enable sentry.
+- `DRYDOCK_ENABLE_SENTRY`: Whether to enable sentry.
 Defaults to `true`.
-- `DRYDOCK_SENTRY_DSN` : The sentry DSN.
+- `DRYDOCK_SENTRY_DSN`: The sentry DSN.
 Defaults to `""`.
-- `DRYDOCK_POD_LIFECYCLE` : Whether to enable pod lifecycle.
+- `DRYDOCK_POD_LIFECYCLE`: Whether to enable pod lifecycle.
 Defaults to `true`.
 - `DRYDOCK_MIGRATE_FROM`: it allows defining the version of the OpenedX platform we are migrating from.
 It accepts the integer value mapping the origin release, for instance, `13`(maple) or `14`(nutmeg).
 When this variable is set, a group of `release-specific upgrade jobs` are added to the Kubernetes manifests.
 These jobs are applied to the cluster in a suitable order (thanks to the GitOps implementation with ArgoCD + sync waves) to guarantee the correct behavior of the platform in the new version.
-This brings the `tutor k8s upgrade <https://github.com/overhangio/tutor/blob/v15.3.7/tutor/commands/k8s.py#L484>`_ command to the GitOps pattern.
+This brings the `tutor k8s upgrade <https://github.com/overhangio/tutor/blob/v16.1.8/tutor/commands/k8s.py#L486>`_ command to the GitOps pattern.
 The release-specific upgrade jobs are supported from release `13`(maple).
 Defaults to `0` (which disables release-specific upgrade jobs)
+- `DRYDOCK_POST_INIT_DEPLOYMENTS`: A list of Kubernetes deployments to be applied after the initialization jobs.
+There are specific deployments that won't report a healthy status in ArgoCD unless the initialization requirements are guaranteed (for instance, database users creation).
+Thanks to the ArgoCD sync waves feature, the deployments defined in this variable can be synchronized in a phase after the execution of the initialization jobs in order to prevent OpenedX environment syncing failures.
+In most cases this variable should not be changed.
+Defaults to `["lms", "cms", "lms-worker", "cms-worker", "forum"]`.

 .. note::
     You also need to set `DRYDOCK_INIT_JOBS` to `true` to enable the release-specific upgrade jobs in the case of a platform migration.